 Reporting CPT Code 99459 With Modifier 25

-A common inquiry is whether CPT code 99459 can be reported alongside an evaluation and management (E/M) service when modifier 25 is applied.
-For example, if a patient has both an E/M visit and a cystoscopy on the same day, it is unclear whether code 99459 can be reported concurrently with modifier 25, provided that medical necessity and procedural performance are met.
+For example, if a patient has an E/M visit and a cystoscopy on the same day it’s unclear if 99459 can be reported with modifier 25 as long as medical necessity and procedural performance is met.
+There is no explicit restriction against this combination but medical necessity is the key.

-Currently, there are no explicit restrictions against this combination.
-However, medical necessity remains the key factor.
-If a pelvic examination is deferred to coincide with a cystoscopy, and there is a valid reason for conducting an E/M service during the procedure, it is generally acceptable to include it in the claim.
+If a pelvic exam is deferred until the cystoscopy and there is a valid reason to do an E/M service during the procedure it’s generally okay to include it on the claim.

 Non-Facility Codes Relevant to Add-On CPT Code 99459